tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 - PID
 - PPID

-To enable capturing process metrics and pipe the output to Tidal Accelerator use:
+To enable capturing process metrics and pipe the output to Tidal Accelerator add the `-ProcessStats` flag to `runner.ps1`:

     ./runner.ps1 -ProcessStats | tidal sync servers